-Hospital officials outside New York are reacting with jealousy, even rags, to the Clinton Administration's plan to pay New York hospitals hundreds of millions of dollars to train fewer physicians over the next six years.
+Hospital officials outside New York are reacting with jealousy, even rage, to the Clinton Administration's plan to pay New York hospitals hundreds of millions of dollars to train fewer physicians over of millions of dollars to train fewer physicians over the next six years.
 But the anger is misplaced.
 The plan is an innovative way to bring Medicare costs under control and, in the process, better match the nation's supply of physicians with patient needs.
-Rather than griping that they have been left out, teaching hospitals in Boston, Los Angeles and other training centers ought to root for New York's success in the hope that what is good for New York's success in the hope that what is good for New York will soon become policy everywhere else.
-The goal of this demonstration project is to help
+Rather than griping that they have been left our, teaching hospitals in Boston, Los Angeles and other training centers ought to root for New York's success in the hope that what is good for New York will soon become policy everywhere else.

-The goal of this demonstration project is to help reduce a national surfeit of urologists, snesthesiologists and other specialists.
-Howginals have been slow to itop training young doctors, called residents, in such specialites because Medicare takes away up to \$100,000 for every residency they cut out of their teaching programs.
-The medical community has blocked previous attempts to cut down on Federal teaching subsidies, in part because residents bear the brunt of treating unissured, often indigent patients in many urban neighborbools.
-The prospects for success in the New York demonstration are enhanced by the fact that its provisions were proposed by the hospitals themselves.
-Under the plan, teaching hospitals that voluntarily cut training slots by about 20 percent perhaps 2,000 positions statewide - will be allowed to knop over the next six years about 60 percent of the Medicare subsidies for the positions that are eliminated.
-That will provide extra money with which to restructure patient cars to accommodate the loss of residents.
-Washington also come out ahead because it will reap partial savings, worth hundreds of millions of dollars, over the first six years and full savings by the seventh year.
-Some critics charge that Bruce Visdeck, a New
+The goal of this demonstration project is to help reduce a national surfeit of uralogists, anesthesiologists and other specialists.
+Hospitals have been slow to stop training young doctors, called recidents, in such specialties because Medicare takes away up to \$100,000 for every residency they cut out of their teaching programs.
+The medical community has blocked previous attempts to cut down on Federal teaching subsidies, in part because residents bear the brunt of treating uninsured, often indigent patients in many urban neighborhoods.

+The prospects for success in the New York demonstration are enhanced by the fact that its provisions were proposed by the hospitals themprovisions were proposed by the hospitals them-selves.
+Under the plan, teaching hospitals that vol-untarily cut training slots by about 20 percent - perhape 2,000 positions statewide - will be allowed to keep over the next six years about 60 percent of the Medicare subsidies for the positions that are eliminated.
+That will provide extra money with which is metapositive and in a case and an extra products. which to restructure patient care to accommodate the loss of residents.
+Washington also comes out ahead because it will reap partial savings, worth hundreds of millions of dollars, over the first six years and full savings by the seventh year.
+Some critics charge that Bruce Vladeck, a New on Graduate Medical Education March 12, 1997

-Some critics charge that Bruce Viadeck, a New Yorker who heads the agency that oversees Medicare, put together a sweetheart deal.
+Yorker who heads the agency that oversees Medicare, put together a sweetheart deal.
 But budget officials also approved the plan.
 New York is a proper test site because its hospitals train 15 percent of the nation's residents and treat many uninsured patients.
 If the project cannot succeed in New York, it cannot serve as a worthy national model.

-Senator James M. Jeffords Opening Statement Hearing of the Committee on Finance on Graduate Medical Education March 12, 1997
+Senator James M. Jeffords

+Opening Statement

+Hearing of the

+Committee on Finance